dirkk/basex-rtd/docs/Admin Module.md

     * `admin:sessions()`  may e.g. return `<session user="admin" address="127.0.0.1:6286" database="factbook"/>`

-### admin:logs
+## admin:logs

 admin:logs() as element(file)*
 admin:logs($date as xs:string) as element(entry)*
 admin:logs($date as xs:string, $merge as xs:boolean) as element(entry)*

-:   Returns [Logging](Logging.md) data compiled by the database or HTTP server:  * If no argument is specified, a list of all log files will be returned, including the file size and date.     * If a `$date` is specified, the contents of a single log file will be returned.
+:   Returns [Logging](Logging.md) data compiled by the database or HTTP server:  * If no argument is specified, a list of all log files will be returned, including the file size and date.
-    * If `$merge` is set to true, related log entries will be merged.
-Please note that the merge might not be 100% successful, as log entries may be ambiguous.

     **Examples**